 While the exterior of the Camposanto complex is simple and inconspicuous, the interior is beautiful.
 In the middle is a field of grass that is about as long as a football field (ca. 105 metres) and little under 20 metres wide.
 Notable citizens – for instance professors from the University of Pisa – were buried here until the eighteenth century.
 The Camposanto became a museum in the early nineteenth century.
 The whole complex has an exceptionally serene atmosphere and is definitely worth a visit.

 Of Buffalmacco’s work, we saw Last Judgment and Hell and The Triumph of Death.
 Although the frescoes are still damaged and the colours are a bit mat, it is still possible to see the wonderful details that Buffalmacco added.
-See for instance the picture on the right, which is a detail from The Triumph of Death.
+See for instance the picture below, which is a detail from The Triumph of Death.
 The nobleman and the lady – perhaps of royal blood, judging by their crowns – are looking at the three corpses on the left.
 The nobleman holds his nose because of the horrible smell that comes from the coffins.
 It is fortunate that the frescoes here were saved and restored, but one can only wonder how grand the complex must have been when they were all still 100 percent intact.

 Update 25 August 2017: pictures have been updated.

 Update 1 January 2024: pictures have been updated.